BurnOutTrader/fund-forge/README.md

 Fund forge /src is just for testing random functionality during development, it will not be used in the future, please use the test_strategy folder for testing and developing.

 ## Demonstration Testing Data
-you can download data I have already parsed [here](https://1drv.ms/f/s!AllvRPz1aHoThKEZD9BHCDbvCbHRmg?e=fiBcr3) Password "fundforge"
+You can download data that I have already parsed [here](https://1drv.ms/f/s!AllvRPz1aHoThKEZD9BHCDbvCbHRmg?e=fiBcr3) Password "fundforge"
+The Forex folder should be put into the following director "ff_data_server/data/Test".

 The parsed data includes Quote data for AUD-CAD and EUR-CAD from start of 06/2024 to end of 08/2024.
-From this data your strategy will consolidate and Candles or Quotebars of any desired resolution, with open bar values being accurate to the latest quoted bid ask.
+From this data your strategy will consolidate and Candles or QuoteBars of any desired resolution, with open bar values being accurate to the latest quoted bid ask.

 ### For more testing and development data
 You can download some free testing data [here](https://www.histdata.com/download-free-forex-data/?/ascii/tick-data-quotes)